ortiza5/modding-vivaldi/CONTRIBUTING.md

 ## Code style / file format

 - Indent with two spaces,
-- unless otherwise specified, keep every line at most 80 characters long,
+- try to keep every line short; in plain text, wrap lines at column 80,
 - end every line with a line feed character (every means even the last one),
 - do not use multiple empty lines without a good reason,
 - avoid trailing whitespace,